 - 1. Required IEP team members:

 - a) Parents

-- b) Students (14 1/5 years or older)
+- b) Students (14.5 years or older)

 - c) Regular Education Teacher

 - d) Special Education Teacher

 - e) Building Principal (LEA)

 - f) If needed:

 - 1) School Psychologist

 - 2) School Social Worker

 - 3) Speech and Language Pathologist

 - 4) Occupational Therapist

 - 5) Physical Therapist

-- 6) Vision Impairment Special Education Teacher
+- 6) Vision Teacher

-- 7) Hearing Impairment Special Education Teacher
+- 7) Hearing Teacher

-- 8) Behavioral Specialist
+- 8) Behavioral Autism Specialist

 - 9) Transition Specialist

 - 10) Program Coordinator

 - 2. Calendar Match with all required and "as needed" IEP team members prior to sending out the Notice of Conference (NOC).

 - a) At the beginning of the school year an email was sent detailing the days of the week related service providers and the Program Coordinator would be in your district.
 Those days must be prioritized for IEP meetings.
 The Program Coordinator has notified some Special Education Teachers/SLPs regarding the need to calendar match for all IEP meetings.
 If you received this email (this is not optional), you must calendar match for every IEP meeting with your Program Coordinator.

 - 1) Calendar matching is often a tedious and time-consuming process.
 It is very important to start this process early.

-- 3. Gather all data related to the student's disability needed to write the annual IEP review (behavioral charts, progress monitoring data, intervention data, grades, attendance, transcripts, transition information, behavioral referrals, copy of current annual IEP review, copy of last reevaluation, call parents to find out any concerns or areas they feel their child needs to work on, gather information from the students regular education teachers and ask their input regarding supplementary aides, etc.). - 4.
+Many program coordinators are now using a Google calendar to allow teachers to sign up for IEP meeting dates at the beginning of the year. - 3.
+Gather all data related to the student's disability needed to write the annual IEP review (behavioral charts, progress monitoring data, intervention data, grades, attendance, transcripts, transition information, behavioral referrals, copy of current annual IEP review, copy of last reevaluation, call parents to find out any concerns or areas they feel their child needs to work on, gather information from the students regular education teachers and ask their input regarding supplementary aides, etc.). - 4.
 Prepare a DRAFT IEP more than 10 days prior to the meeting date.
 In the EmbraceIEP program go to print options and mark the box "Draft IEP".
-Along with sending the DRAFT IEP home 10 days ahead of time, "all written materials" that will be discussed in the meeting must be sent home prior to the meeting as well.
+Along with sending the DRAFT IEP home 10 days ahead of time, "all written materials" that will be discussed in the meeting must be sent home at least 3 school days prior to the meeting.
 The written materials include paper copies of data used to write the DRAFT IEP.
-For example, behavior reports, work samples, assessments, IEP goal tracking charts, etc.
+For example, behavior reports, work samples, assessments, IEP goal tracking charts, etc. Parents need to be given ample time to read and digest the draft IEP before walking into a meeting.